kimela1/SQL/Hotel-Booking-Demand/README.md

 * August had the most bookings (13,877).
 * After August, the number of bookings started a downward trend to December.
 * November and December had a similar amount of bookings (both around 6,700).
 * Although August had the most bookings, it did not have the highest average waiting time.
 Rather, the opposite.
-July and August had the lowest average waiting times for bookings.
+Despite having a large amount of bookings, July and August had the lowest average waiting times for bookings.
 * July and September had similar average lead times (around 136 days), which means guests booked their rooms for July and September on average 136 days in advance.
 * Unsurprisingly, the most popular arrival month, August, had the highest average daily rate (140.11).